Nicotine Replacement Therapy information for Binghamton University students, faculty and staff

 Binghamton University encourages its students, faculty and staff to discontinue the use of tobacco products.
 Research shows that the combination of counseling and the use of Nicotine Replacement Therapy (NRT) can increase the likelihood that individuals will be successful in ending their use of tobacco products.
 Research supports that the combination of counseling and medication is more effective than either intervention alone.

-Counseling for tobacco cessation comes in many forms.
-A number of healthcare and wellness practitioners offer cessation counseling/education.
+Binghamton University does not offer NRT products to employees, but counseling for tobacco cessation comes in many forms and a number of healthcare and wellness practitioners offer cessation counseling/education.

 - Decker Student Health Services Center (DSHSC)